DiamonC/arthmobs-1.19/README.md

-# Fabric Example Mod
+# Arth Mobs

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+The easiest way to install will be downloading from Modrinth(Coming Soon): http://test.com.
+Or, you can build a jar yourself with the code in this repo.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the MIT license.